chrismarget/az-subnets/README.md

 a /25 (two /26s) was allocated for `app_tier`

-This is an example of the default subnet packing behavior which seeks to place all instances of related subnets into adjacent address space to simplify policy expressions on routers/firewalls/etc... which might benefit from being able to refer to all instances of a particular service with a single expression.
-See `az_priority` to change this behavior.
+This is an example of the default subnet packing behavior which seeks to place all instances of related subnets into adjacent address space.
+This placement strategy simplifies writing policy expressions on routers/firewalls/etc... which might benefit from being able to refer to all instances of a particular service with a single expression.
+See the `az_priority` switch to change this behavior.

 Each member of `base_cidr_blocks` is further subdivided into individual subnets, available via the `subnets` output: